irrfannazir/exdson-base-works/README.md

 # Ex# Transpiler

 I have seen lots of people who have been working hard on labs and studying programming langs.
 This transpiler implements C program with simpler syntax ever.
-Here's the transpiler built for student who are curious to study about compiler.
-The students can edit the syntax of the transpiler.
+Here's the transpiler built for student who are working hard on c programming language.

 ## Overview